YaroslavTheOmen/dotfiles/README.md

 - `configs/terminal/config.fish` should be placed in `~/.config/fish/`(change starship _path_)
 - `configs/terminal/starship.toml` should be placed in `~/.config`
 - `config/nvim/lua` (entire folder) should be placed in `~/.config/nvim` (change _paths_ at `config/nvim/init.lua`)

-After copying:

-- For Fish/Starship/WezTerm:

-  1. Restart the applications to apply changes

-- For NvChad config:

-  1. Open Neovim and wait for packages to install
-  2. (x2) Restart and run `:MasonInstallAll`
-  3. (x2) Restart again and run `:Lazy sync`

 If you encounter any issues or have questions, please feel free to open an issue on the project's GitHub repository.